samoteur13/Samoteur13/README.md

 ## About Me

 I'm `Samy`, a technology enthusiast with a passion for software development.
 My GitHub profile is a reflection of my journey and my ongoing projects.
-I'm currently working on the revamp of a CRM using the Laravel and React frameworks with TypeScript.
+I'm currently working on the revamp of a CRM using the Laravel and React frameworks with TypeScript in my <a  href="https://github.com/samy-Novanea" >github pro</>.

 <!--